This page is for the applicants who have achieved a qualification recognised for registration following attendance at an approved course.

 It’s very rare that someone isn’t able to provide a Certificate of Good Standing or Current Professional Status.
 If this is the case then you will need to provide documentary evidence to show that you have attempted to obtain one, and we would normally expect to see an official response to confirm that it isn’t possible to obtain a certificate.
 While we understand that in certain circumstances it can take some time to acquire certificates, we will not accept this as a reason for not progressing to registration without it

-3. A police record check but only if you have a criminal record.
+3. A police record check (DBS check in the UK) but only if you have a criminal record.
 Please be aware that if you have a criminal conviction or caution, it will take longer to process your application and you should send your application to us as soon as you can and well in advance of the date you wish to start practising.
+If you do need a DBS check, the GCC can arrange for this, but it can take a while so please let us know in advance of you finishing your course.

 5. If you graduated two or more years ago and have never registered with the General Chiropractic Council, you are asked to complete a self-assessment form to show how you meet the General Chiropractic Council standards as set in the Code.
 Please note: if you are sending us a self-assessment form, please allow 7 days for us to get back to you.